Pediatric Infectious Diseases

 Contact Us Stony Brook Children's Services

-Our Team The faculty of the Division of Pediatric Infectious Diseases consists of three full-time, board-certified physicians performing clinical care and consultations.
+Our Team The faculty of the Division of Pediatric Infectious Diseases consists of four full-time, board-certified physicians performing clinical care and consultations.
 For their research, they work closely with a clinical trials team including nurse practitioners and study nurses devoted to pediatric infectious diseases.
 To provide comprehensive care for our HIV-infected patients, we also tap into the many other services including all the pediatric and surgical specialties that our academic medical center has available.
 In addition, we have a nutritionist and social worker primarily devoted to HIV-impacted families as part of our multidisciplinary approach to this disease.

 Sharon Nachman, MD – Division Chief